data analytics (DA)

 Once the data that's needed is in place, the next step is to find and fix data quality problems that could affect the accuracy of analytics applications.
 That includes running data profiling and data cleansing tasks to ensure the information in a data set is consistent and that errors and duplicate entries are eliminated.
 Additional data preparation work is done to manipulate and organize the data for the planned analytics use.
 Data governance policies are then applied to ensure that the data follows corporate standards and is being used properly.

 In some cases, analytics applications can be set to automatically trigger business actions.
-An example is stock trades by a financial services firm.
+An example is stock trades by a financial services firm; when stocks hit a certain price, a trigger can activate to buy or sell them without human involvement.
 Otherwise, the last step in the data analytics process is communicating the results generated by analytical models to business executives and other end users.
 Charts and other infographics can be designed to make findings easier to understand.
 Data visualizations often are incorporated into BI dashboard applications that display data on a single screen and can be updated in real time as new information becomes available.

 Data analytics vs. data science